thehatworks/codequality/README.md

-# @mikeutil/eslint
+# @thehatworks/codequality

-## Personally curated collection of eslint configuration setting
+## Personally curated collection of eslint configuration settings and others

 If you wanna code like me.. it's pretty easy!
 I have exposed my defaults for the various JS environments that I use (This can be considered a code-is-documentation version of our coding guidelines, until further notice...)